airsonic/airsonic-docs/captcha/captcha.md

 presence of a CAPTCHA (even if it does nothing) may deter some unsophisticated attackers.

-To obtain reCAPTCHA keys it is necessary to register with Google, at https://www.google.com/recpatcha/admin.
+To obtain reCAPTCHA keys it is necessary to register with Google, [here](https://www.google.com/recaptcha/admin/).
 Register a new site with any label (the label merely identifies a site in the admin console) and select "reCAPTCHA v2" as the type.